 “Do you carry the pregnant women to the clinic as well?” asks Clement, somewhat surprised.

 “Yes!
-Even people living with HIV/Aids and children with Malaria,” Merinzia answers.
+Even people living with HIV/AIDS and children with Malaria,” Merinzia answers.
 “I meet them at their homes.
-Every week I visit about 5 patients, one or two per day.
+Every week, I visit about five patients, one or two per day.
 My husband is a doctor at Mbugasi Masanda Hospital.
 I also have three boys and one girl.
 When not using the bicycle for helping clients, I do things like selling sausages and vegetables at the market.”

 While field mechanic Benedict Ontage works on their bicycles, Fatuma (66 yrs) and her grandson, Francis (31 yrs) share about their roles as CHWs. ”When we go from house to house we get many questions,” says Fatuma.
 “The community wants to know more about health, how they can improve their lives, about finance.
 We encourage them to go to the clinic if they are ill.”